dvingo/artdrop/print-io-api/README.md

 1. Reads all products.
 2. Requests all variants for products with variants.
-3. Parses the responses into JSON suitabable for Firebase.
+3. Parses the responses into JSON suitable for Firebase.

 To fetch all the products and their variants, run the following:
 ```bash